opendatacube/odc-tools/libs/stats/README.md

 Monitor the AWS Autoscaling Groups and ensure they are reduced to 0 once the job has completed.
 There is a delay of about 10 minutes before ASGs are released.

 ### 4- Redrive queue
-For tasks that have failed and need to be retried, they can be redirected to the main stats queue using the following command:
+For tasks that have failed and need to be retried, they can be redirected to the main statistician queue using the following command:

 ```
 redrive-queue stats-dead-letter-queue-name  dead-letter-queue-name
 ```

 ### Monitoring
-Grafana is a powerful tool for monitoring stats jobs and pods.
+Grafana is a powerful tool for monitoring statistician jobs and pods.
 You can query all the logs for a single job, to detect errors, or drill down into logs of a particular pod to identify specific issues for tasks.
 To use this, log into the grafana which corresponds to the cluster that you're running the job in, from the left panel, select ```Explore```, change the explore method to ```Loki```, from log label, select ```job_name``` and then select your job name for example, ```stats-geomedian```.
 You can now run a query on the log of the selected job:

 <img src="odc/stats/stats/auxiliary/screenshot-grafana.png" alt="drawing" width="1000"/>